-United 93 focuses mostly on the events of that day that seemed to not be as well known.
+United 93 focuses mostly on the events of that day that seem to not be as well known.
 We all have the images of those two planes striking the World Trade Center.
-The rising smoke being the only clouds in the bright blue sky.
+The rising smoke being the only thing in the bright blue sky.
 Those pictures are etched in our minds.
-The Pentagon in DC was also hit, but there were are a lot of other things going on that day.
+The Pentagon in DC was also hit, but there were a lot of other things going on that day.
 One of which was the hijacking of United Airlines Flight 93.
-It took off from Newark and was en route to California, when it too was taken over by hijackers in hopes of perhaps crashing into the Capital building in Washington DC.
+It took off from Newark and was en route to California, when it too was taken over by hijackers with the alleged intention of crashing into the Capital or White House in Washington DC.
 Because of certain complications, this flight was different from those of the three other planes.
 This is United 93’s story.

-As the scenes onboard the plane progress it becomes extremely heart-wrenching.
-However, those on this particular flight were able to plan to counteract the hijacker’s threat in hopes of just being proactive.
+As the scenes on-board the plane progress it becomes extremely heart-wrenching.
+However, the passengers and crew on this particular flight were able to plan to counteract the hijackers in hopes of just being proactive.
 These were everyday people who were faced with an awful situation.
-Because their flight was delayed and they were able to make contact with the ground, they learned of the WTC’s fate and felt something could be done.
+Because their flight was delayed and they were able to make contact with the ground, they learned of the other plane's fates and felt something could be done.
 They sensed vulnerability in the hijackers, which was true.
 After all they too were human and nervous and the film doesn’t portray them as invincible supervillians.
 Scenes crosscut with the passengers praying along with the hijackers doing the same.
-Phone calls of passengers saying their goodbyes is heartbreaking.
-Those on Flight 93 were heroes of 9/11.
-Common people faced with an uncommon situation.
-And that’s all the film wants to let us know.
+Phone calls of passengers saying their goodbyes are heartbreaking.

 The film honors those that gave their lives on 9/11 and doesn’t exploit their tragedy for our sake.
 The film wants to be accurate in every detail and refuses to sensationalize what happened.
 This is a difficult, moving piece of American filmmaking.
 The film doesn’t want us to forget the events of that day.
 Like any of us ever could.
 GRADE: A